Children of the World (Stan Getz album)

-Children of the World is an album by saxophonist Stan Getz featuring compositions by Lalo Schifrin to commemorate the International Year of the Child which was recorded in 1978 and originally released on the Columbia label.
+Children of the World is an album by saxophonist Stan Getz that features compositions by Lalo Schifrin to commemorate the International Year of the Child.
+It was recorded in 1978 and released on the Columbia label.
 The album cover art features Charles M. Schulz's Peanuts cartoon of Snoopy on saxophone and Schroeder on piano.

 Reception

+The Globe and Mail wrote that "Schifrin's compositions are tuneful and his arrangements, using strings and voices in places, are lilting and light."

-The Allmusic review by Scott Yanow stated "It is not the electronics of Andy LaVerne that is bothersome on this LP but the poppish material (which includes the theme from Evita) and the excessive amount of keyboardists and guitarists.
+The AllMusic review by Scott Yanow stated: "It is not the electronics of Andy LaVerne that is bothersome on this LP but the poppish material (which includes the theme from Evita) and the excessive amount of keyboardists and guitarists.
 Stan Getz cannot be blamed for trying something new (he even uses an Echoplex sparingly) and his cool-toned tenor is in fine form but the overall results are rather forgettable".

 Track listing

 All compositions by Lalo Schifrin except where noted.